ellegenzi/Pewlett-Hackard-Analysis/README.md

 ## Results

+### Retiring Employees by Title

 + There are a total of 72,458 employees eligible to retire from Pewlett-Hackard.
 + Roughly 70% (50,842 employees) are senior level employees.
 + Roughly half (36,291 employees) are engineers.

+### Employees Eligible for Mentorship

-+ Only 1,549 employees are eligible for the mentorship program.
++ Only 1,549 employees are currently eligible for the mentorship program.
     - This means each mentor would have to take on up to 47 mentees in order for each new employee to have a mentor, which is unrealistic.

 ## Summary